-Although the period of Lent has already started, I want to return to Fašiangy time, which is the Slovak word for Fastnacht (German), Maslenitza (Russian) or Mardi Gras (French).
-In Slovakia, it marks the end of Carnival season and falls on Tuesday before Ash Wednesday – the first day of Lent.
+Fašiangy is the Slovak word for Fastnacht (German), Maslenitza (Russian) or Mardi Gras (French), all of which are the names for the season that starts after New Year’s festivities and lasts until Ash Wednesday – the first day of Lent.

 Lent is observed by Christians as a 40-day period of fasting before Easter.
 It not only involves giving up meat, animal products and all fatty foods, but also alcohol, singing and dancing.

 It comes as no surprise that we make the most of the Fašiangy season, when all these joyful activities are allowed and practised in excess.
 It’s the time of carnivals, parties, eating and drinking that typically culminates on Shrove Tuesday – the last day before Lent.

 Unlike the French, Americans or British, who make pancakes to celebrate Shrove Tuesday, Slovaks prepare doughnuts to mark the end of their Fašiangy season.
 Slovak doughnuts are called šišky (shishki) and they are often deep-fried in pork fat, mainly in village households that raise their own pigs.

 A Fašiangy carnival usually starts with a procession of masks through the village or town.
 They often symbolize powerful and noisy animals like bears, goats or oxes, which our ancestors believed would scare away evil spirits wandering around during the dark winter months.